(1904 - Present)

 The church constructed a small clapboard building to serve as their sanctuary; this served as their sanctuary for the next 85 years.

-Virginia Parkway (a main street in downtown McKinney) was expanded, paving the dirt road that led up to the church’s building.
-Foote Baptist Church renamed themselves “Parkway Baptist Church,” (after their new road) praying that they might serve as a path for the people of McKinney to hear The Gospel.
+The city of McKinney began experiencing rapid growth in the late 1980’s.
+In order to accommodate the increasing traffic, Virginia Parkway (a busy main street cutting through the center of downtown McKinney) was expanded, paving the dirt road leading up to the church’s building.
+With the community of Foote having been incorporated into the city of McKinney, and with the construction of the new parkway on the church’s property, Foote Baptist Church changed their name to Parkway Baptist Church—praying that they might serve as a path for the people of McKinney to hear the Gospel.

 Though the small clapboard chapel had served the rural community around it for many years, McKinney was not so rural anymore; farmland and cow pastures gave way to new shopping centers, grocery stores, and neighborhoods.
 As new residents began attending Parkway Baptist, the church soon outgrew their property.
 The chapel was also in rough shape—in constant need of maintenance and renovation.
 So, Parkway Baptist sold their land and their buildings, and began meeting at Glen Oaks Elementary School (the chapel was restored and moved to McKinney’s Chestnut Square Historic Village where it remains today).
 Like those who met 89 years ago in the Foote Community Schoolhouse, the people of Parkway hoped to begin again with a renewed vision for sharing the good news of the kingdom in the growing community around them.